ns-dev-code/vonage-chat-app/README.md

 You will also see any lint errors in the console.

 ### `.env`
-Create .env file and add base url to "REACT_APP_BASE_URL = https://backend-production-399a.up.railway.app/"
+Create .env file and add base url to " REACT_APP_BASE_URL = https://backend-production-399a.up.railway.app/ "

 Or Run the node backend code set base url accordingly.